dhoer/choco-selenium/ReadMe.md

 Chocolatey Selenium was designed to bring up a Windows [Selenium Grid](https://www.selenium.dev/documentation/grid/setting_up_your_own_grid/) in the cloud with minimal effort.

-Use with [Chocolatey Screen Resolution]() to build a grid at various screen resolutions.
+Supports GUI (non-headless) testing for legacy IE browser and for edge cases that might not be handled by headless on other browsers.
+Use with [Chocolatey Screen Resolution](https://chocolatey.org/packages/screen-resolution) to build a grid at various screen resolutions. with
 This has been tested with Chrome, Firefox, Edge and IE browsers.

 DISCLAIMER: This package is not part of the official Selenium project.